ninghuang456/blog/_posts/2020-05-01-Kubernetes-interview.md

 ## 16. What is a cluster of containers in Kubernetes?
 A cluster of containers is a set of machine elements that are nodes.
 Clusters initiate specific routes so that the containers running on the nodes can communicate with each other.
 In Kubernetes, the container engine (not the server of the Kubernetes API) provides hosting for the API server.

-## 17. What is the Google Container Engine?
-The Google Container Engine is an open-source management platform tailor-made for Docker containers and clusters to provide support for the clusters that run in Google public cloud services.

-## 18. What are Daemon sets?
-A Daemon set is a set of pods that runs only once on a host.
-They are used for host layer attributes like a network or for monitoring a network, which you may not need to run on a host more than once.

-## 19. What is ‘Heapster’ in Kubernetes?
-In this Kubernetes interview question, the interviewer would expect a thorough explanation.
-You can explain what it is and also it has been useful to you (if you have used it in your work so far!).
-A Heapster is a performance monitoring and metrics collection system for data collected by the Kublet.
-This aggregator is natively supported and runs like any other pod within a Kubernetes cluster, which allows it to discover and query usage data from all nodes within the cluster.

-## 20. What is Minikube?
+## 17. What is Minikube?
 With the help of Minikube, users can Kubernetes locally.
 This process lets the user run a single-node Kubernetes cluster on your personal computer, including Windows, macOS, and Linus PCs.
 With this, users can try out Kubernetes also for daily development work.

-## 21. What is a Namespace in Kubernetes?
+## 18. What is a Namespace in Kubernetes?
 Namespaces are used for dividing cluster resources between multiple users.
 They are meant for environments where there are many users spread across projects or teams and provide a scope of resources.

-## 22. Name the initial namespaces from which Kubernetes starts?
+## 19. Name the initial namespaces from which Kubernetes starts?
 Default
 Kube – system
 Kube – public
-## 23. What is the Kubernetes controller manager?
+## 20. What is the Kubernetes controller manager?
 The controller manager is a daemon that is used for embedding core control loops, garbage collection, and Namespace creation.
 It enables the running of multiple processes on the master node even though they are compiled to run as a single process.

-## 24. What are the types of controller managers?
+## 21. What are the types of controller managers?
 The primary controller managers that can run on the master node are the endpoints controller, service accounts controller, namespace controller, node controller, token controller, and replication controller.

-## 25. What is etcd?
+## 22. What is etcd?
 Kubernetes uses etcd as a distributed key-value store for all of its data, including metadata and configuration data, and allows nodes in Kubernetes clusters to read and write data.
 Although etcd was purposely built for CoreOS, it also works on a variety of operating systems (e.g., Linux, BSB, and OS X) because it is open-source.
 Etcd represents the state of a cluster at a specific moment in time and is a canonical hub for state management and cluster coordination of a Kubernetes cluster.

-## 26. What are the different services within Kubernetes?
+## 23. What are the different services within Kubernetes?
 Different types of Kubernetes services include:

 Cluster IP service
 Node Port service
 External Name Creation service and
 Load Balancer service
-## 27. What is ClusterIP?
+## 24. What is ClusterIP?
 The ClusterIP is the default Kubernetes service that provides a service inside a cluster (with no external access) that other apps inside your cluster can access.

-## 28. What is NodePort?
+## 25. What is NodePort?
 The NodePort service is the most fundamental way to get external traffic directly to your service.
 It opens a specific port on all Nodes and forwards any traffic sent to this port to the service.

-## 29. What is the LoadBalancer in Kubernetes?
+## 26. What is the LoadBalancer in Kubernetes?
 The LoadBalancer service is used to expose services to the internet.
 A Network load balancer, for example, creates a single IP address that forwards all traffic to your service.

-## 30. What is the Ingress network, and how does it work?
+## 27. What is the Ingress network, and how does it work?
  An ingress is an object that allows users to access your Kubernetes services from outside the Kubernetes cluster.
 Users can configure the access by creating rules that define which inbound connections reach which services.

 How does it work- This is an API object that provides the routing rules to manage the external users' access to the services in the Kubernetes cluster through HTTPS/ HTTP.
 With this, users can easily set up the rules for routing traffic without creating a bunch of load balancers or exposing each service to the nodes.

-## 31. What do you understand by Cloud controller manager?
+## 28. What do you understand by Cloud controller manager?
 You must have heard about Public, Private and hybrid clouds.
 With the help of cloud infrastructure technologies, you can run Kubernetes on them.
 In the context of Cloud Controller Manager, it is the control panel component that embeds the cloud-specific control logic.
 This process lets you link the cluster into the cloud provider's API and separates the elements that interact with the cloud platform from components that only interact with your cluster.

 This also enables the cloud providers to release the features at a different pace compared to the main Kubernetes project.
 It is structured using a plugin mechanism and allows various cloud providers to integrate their platforms with Kubernetes.

-## 32. What is Container resource monitoring?
+## 29. What is Container resource monitoring?
 This refers to the activity that collects the metrics and tracks the health of containerized applications and microservices environments.
 It helps to improve health and performance and also makes sure that they operate smoothly.

-## 33. What is the difference between a replica set and a replication controller?
+## 30. What is the difference between a replica set and a replication controller?
 A replication controller is referred to as RC in short.
 It is a wrapper on a pod.
 This provides additional functionality to the pods, which offers replicas.

 It monitors the pods and automatically restarts them if they fail.
 If the node fails, this controller will respawn all the pods of that node on another node.
 If the pods die, they won't be spawned again unless wrapped around a replica set.